novant-io/fanbars/readme.md

       Hello Bob!

-Each blocks use the `{{#each v in var}}` syntax, where the value of `v` is replace with each element in `var`:
+Each blocks use the `{{#each v in var}}` syntax, where the value of `v` is replaced with each element in `var`:

     template:
       {{#each v in items}}